zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

   width: 100
 ---

-Churn rate measures the number of customers who stops paying for a company's services or products for over a specific period.
-Churn rate is a proper indication of customer dissatisfaction with a company product or service or better offers from the competition or lack of customer loyalty.
+The churn rate measures the number of customers who stop paying for a company's services or products over a specific period.
+A churn rate indicates customer dissatisfaction with a company product or service or better offers from the competition, or lack of customer loyalty.

-Customer churn rate is one the important metric for measuring the customer retention of a company, Improving customer retention is a continuous process, and understanding churn rate is the first step in the right direction for improvement in customer retention.
-Other than that customer churn helps to Identify How good or bad the product/service is, and this is useful for identifying the areas to improve.
+Customer churn rate is one of the critical metrics for measuring a company's customer retention; improving customer retention is a continuous process, and understanding churn rate is the first step in the right direction for improvement in customer retention.
+Other than that, customer churn helps identify how good or bad the product/service is, which helps determine the areas to improve.

-According to [Wikipedia](https://en.wikipedia.org/wiki/Churn_rate), Using AI and machine-learning as a means to calculate customer churn has become increasingly common for large retailers and service providers.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Churn_rate), Using AI and machine learning to calculate customer churn has become increasingly common for large retailers and service providers.

-In this blog, I show how to build a customer churn prediction system where we have given customer's historical features such as services that each customer has signed up for, customer account information and demographic information about customers.
-I will be using [ZenML](https://zenml.io/) to build an end to end production-grade machine learning system that can predict whether the customer will stay loyal or not, using [Telco customer churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount).
+This blog shows how to build a customer churn prediction system.
+We have given customers historical features such as services that each customer has signed up for, customer account information, and demographic information about customers.
+I will be using [ZenML](https://zenml.io/) to build an end-to-end production-grade machine learning system that can predict whether the customer will stay loyal or not, using [Telco customer churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount).

 I show how I used a ZenML pipeline to build a customer churn model and present two deployment solutions:-

-- 'Deployment using Kubeflow Pipelines': I will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipelines on the cloud and deploy it in a production environment.
-Kubeflow is an integration of ZenML, so one can use Kubeflow pipelines within ZenML which enables connecting other tools/frameworks to Kubeflow and ZenML allows you easily switch between local and cloud environments.
+- 'Deployment using Kubeflow Pipelines': I will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipelines on the cloud and deploy them in a production environment.
+Kubeflow is an integration of ZenML, so one can use Kubeflow pipelines within ZenML, which enables connecting other tools/frameworks to Kubeflow, and ZenML allows you easily switch between local and cloud environments.
 You can learn more about ZenML [here](https://docs.zenml.io/).

 - 'Continuous Deployment using Seldon Core': I will be using [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), a production-grade open-source model serving platform, to build our continuous deployment pipeline that trains a model and then serves it with Seldon Core.
-  Seldon-Core is an integration of ZenML, so we can connect seldon-core with other tools/features within ZenML, One such is feature is building Continuous Deployment pipeline which refers to the paradigm where a newly trained models are automatically deployed to a prediction service/server, when a criterion in production is fulfilled (e.g. if a trained model has a certain accuracy, or overall performs better than the previous one, deploy it in production.)
-ZenML allows you to build a continuous deployment pipeline by connecting it with Seldon-core without too much effort, you can learn more about continuous deployment [here](https://docs.zenml.io/features/continuous-training-and-deployment).
+  Seldon-Core is an integration of ZenML so that we can connect Seldon-core with other tools/features within ZenML; One such is feature building Continuous Deployment pipeline which refers to the paradigm where newly trained models are automatically deployed to a prediction service/server when a criterion in production is fulfilled (e.g., if a trained model has a sure accuracy, or overall performs better than the previous one, deploy it in production.)
+ZenML allows you to build a continuous deployment pipeline by connecting it with Seldon-core without too much effort; you can learn more about continuous Deployment [here](https://docs.zenml.io/features/continuous-training-and-deployment).

 ## Deployment using Kubeflow Pipelines

 To build a real-world workflow for predicting whether a customer will churn or not, you will probably develop your pipelines on your local machine initially, allowing for quick iteration and debugging.
 However, at a certain point, when you are finished with its design, you might want to transition to a more production-ready setting and deploy the pipeline to a more robust environment.
 This painless transition from development to production stack is where ZenML shines.

 I will be using ZenML's [Kubeflow](https://github.com/zenml-io/zenml/tree/main/examples/kubeflow) integration to deploy pipelines to production using Kubeflow Pipelines on the cloud.
 I will show you how to deploy your pipeline using Kubeflow Pipelines transitioning from local to cloud stack.
-Currently ZenML supports `Airflow` and `Kubeflow` as third-party orchestrators for your ML pipeline code.
+ZenML supports `Airflow` and `Kubeflow` as third-party orchestrators for your ML pipeline code.

 Our training pipeline `run_kubeflow_pipeline.py` consists of the following steps: